Robust outlier detection by de-biasing VAE likelihoods: Experiments

 Next, we performed an exhaustive (5$\times$6) comparison of all approaches with natural image VAEs and datasets.
-Again, we illustrate the results with the CelebA VAE (Fig.~\ref{fig:comparison}b); the full set of comparisons is presented in Appendix E.5 (Fig.~\ref{fig:natural_comp}).
-As before, we noticed superlative outlier detection performance with the BC-LL and EV-LL scores (Fig.~\ref{fig:comparison}b, top row).
-Although, other methods (e.g. IC or LReg) performed better at detecting outliers belonging to specific datasets (e.g. SVHN, Figure~\ref{fig:comparison}b, top row, first column), the BC-LL and EV-LL scores yielded the highest average AUROC values across all outlier datasets tested with the CelebA VAE (Figure~\ref{fig:comparison}b, bottom row, second column).
-Overall, across all combinations of VAEs and outlier datasets tested, BC-LL and EV-LL scores performed more consistently and yielded AUROC values on par with, or exceeding, state-of-the-art (Figure~\ref{fig:comparison}b, bottom row).
-Interestingly, outlier detection with BC-LL and EV-LL, as well as with the other scores, was relatively poor for the CIFAR-10 dataset comprised of heterogeneous object categories; this case is discussed further in Appendix F.2.
+Again, we illustrate the results with the CelebA VAE (Fig.~\ref{fig:natural}, second column).
+As before, we noticed superlative outlier detection performance with the BC-LL score.
+Although, other methods (e.g. IC or LReg) performed better at detecting outliers belonging to specific datasets (e.g. SVHN, Fig.~\ref{fig:natural}, top row, second column), BC-LL yielded the highest average AUROC values across all outlier datasets tested with the CelebA VAE (Fig.~\ref{fig:natural}, bottom row, second column).
+Overall, across all combinations of VAEs and outlier datasets tested, BC-LL performed more consistently and yielded AUROC values on par with, or exceeding, state-of-the-art (Fig.~\ref{fig:natural}, bottom row, Average).